SMAC-Group/ptds/content/homeworks/hw4.md

 The objectives of this homework assignment are the followings:

 - Build your own R packages
-- Incorporate the high performance computing into a pacakge using `Rcpp` package
 - Create and develop an interactive Shiny web-application

 To begin with, create a (preferably private) GitHub repository for your group, and name it `ptds2018hw4`.
 Once again, make sure to add `samorso` and `irudnyts` as collaborators.
 This project **must** be done using GitHub and respect the following requirements: